getkyo/kyo/README.md

   Fibers.get(a)

 // Alternatively, the 'fork' method is a shorthand
-// to fork the computation and join the fiber val c: Int > (Fibers with IOs) = Fibers.fork(Math.cos(42).toInt)
+// to fork the computation and join the fiber.
+The
+// parameter is also taken by reference like in 'fork' val c: Int > (Fibers with IOs) =x Fibers.fork(Math.cos(42).toInt)

 // The 'value' method provides a 'Fiber' instance